Rhinophis saffragamus

 Rhinophis saffragamus, the large shieldtail snake, is a species of snake in the family Uropeltidae, which is endemic to the island of Sri Lanka.
 No subspecies are currently recognized.

 Appearance and description

 Thanks to similarities in reported phenotypes of snakes studied within the same region, a set of appearances for Rhinophis saffragamus can be concluded.
 These are named "grandis" and "pardalis", derived from the species synonymous names Uropeltis grandis (Kelaart, 1853) and Uropeltis pardalis (Kelaart, 1853).

 There is no easily available and complete data that definitively ties specific features to these types, however, generally, "grandis"-type specimens are larger than "pardalis"-type specimens.
-Recorded lengths of "grandis" specimens vary from ~300mm up to 510mm, while "pardalis" specimens varied from 148mm to 230mm.
+Recorded lengths of "grandis" specimens vary from ~300 to 510 mm, while "pardalis" specimens varied from 148 to 230 mm.
 "Grandis" specimens are reported to be dark brown dorsally with darker spots on individual scales and a pale yellow venter.
 Contrarily, "pardalis" specimens are blackish-brown dorsally with scattered whiteish spots and a yellowish-white venter with scattered brown spots.